 - Learn About Requesting an Unemployment Benefits Extension in South Dakota

-- How to get an unemployment extension in South Dakota?
+- How to Get an Unemployment Extension in South Dakota

 South Dakota Unemployment Resources

-f this happens, the state will have a period of extended benefits lasting up to 14 weeks.
-After this point, a decision will be made by the federal and state governments to extend benefits further, or end them.
+f this happens, the state will have a period of extended benefits lasting several weeks.
+After this point, a decision will be made by the federal and state governments to extend benefits further or end them.

 If the state is in a period of extended benefits, then individuals must meet additional requirements.
-For example new qualifications for unemployment stipulate that you must not object to other kinds of work than performed previously, while accepting a reduced wage compared to what was previously earned and demonstrating increased efforts to find work.
+For example, additional qualifications for unemployment stipulate that you must not object to other kinds of work, even if it is for fewer wages than you received at your previous job.

-There is little individuals can do since extended unemployment is automatically activated by the state and federal government when South Dakota reaches a certain rate of unemployment.
-South Dakota’s DLR see whether you are able to find full-time, acceptable jobs in your previous line of work.
-Unemployment benefits extension will be denied if you are unwilling to provide evidence of sufficient efforts to find work.
-You must contact prospective employers to count as pursuing work, and must record the details and results of these contacts.
+You must contact prospective employers to count as pursuing work and must record the details and results of these contacts.
 If you forget to file or make a mistake, this could cause your benefits to be denied except for circumstances beyond your control, such as family emergency or jury duty.